intersystems/Samples-Data/README.md

 Use or operation of this code is subject to acceptance of the license available in the code repository for this code.
 ************************************************************************************
-SAMPLE-DATA is meant for use with the InterSystems IRIS.
+SAMPLES-DATA is meant for use with the InterSystems IRIS.
 There are three purposes for these classes:
 * To provide sample data that you can query via InterSystems IRIS SQL, for any basic proof-of-concept testing.
 You can query this data via the SQL shell, via the Management Portal,